 As you can see, Big Sur’s app icons are much more simplistic.
 However, some still feature nice little touches that prove Apple hasn’t lost its attention to detail.
 Notice the address for Apple Park on the Mail icon?

 One thing that’s immediately obvious about Big Sur is that it kickstarts the “iOS-ification” of macOS.
 Many of its apps, user interface elements, and more look like they’ve been ripped right from iPhone and iPad.

 That’s especially true for app icons.
 The likes of Mail, Messages, Music, and Podcasts now sport new icon designs that are almost identical to their mobile counterparts.
 They’re not exactly the same, but they’re close.

 In some cases, this approach has worked out well.
 In others, it has led to icons that just weren’t as pretty as they were before.

 We’ve put all the Big Sur icons into three categories.
-This one is self-explanatory; these icons are the most obvious examples of the iOS design language, which makes every app icon a “squircle,” creeping into macOS.
+This first one is self-explanatory: These icons are the most obvious examples of the iOS design language — which makes every app icon a “squircle” — creeping into macOS.

-For some apps, the difference isn’t too significant.
-The likes of Books, Music, News, and TV look the same — they’re just a different shape.
-For others, like Calculator and Mail, there are bigger changes.
+For some apps, the difference doesn’t look too significant.
+The icons for the Books, Music, News and TV apps look the same — they’re just a different shape.
+For others, like Calculator and Mail, Apple decided to make much bigger changes.